SmallChungus1/computer_vision_awesome_notebooks/README.md

 # computer_vision_awesome_notebooks

+**setr_style_3DSegmentation.ipynb**: proof of concept for extending SETR-like transformer for 3D segmentation.
+Here, I used a 3D-ViT implementation from ViT-Pytorch as encoder for volumetric inputs and a 3D-CNN based decoder.
+Dummy dataset of 3D cubes with a sphere on the inside for training and inference.

-what kinda of awesome is this!
+# what kinda of awesome is this!